rupansh/nimtg-man.github.io/docs/paperplane/initial.md

 ### Database

 If you wish to use a database-dependent module (eg: locks, notes, userinfo, users, filters, welcomes), you'll need to have a database installed on your system.
-I use postgres, so I recommend using it for optimal compatibility.
+I use Postgres, so I recommend using it for optimal compatibility.

-In the case of postgres, this is how you would set up a the database on a debian/ubuntu system.
+In the case of postgres, this is how you would set up a the database on a Debian and its derivatives system.
 Other distributions may vary.

-- install postgresql:
+- Install PostgreSQL:

 `sudo apt-get update && sudo apt-get install postgresql`

-- change to the postgres user:
+- Change to the Postgres user:

 `sudo su - postgres`

-- create a new database user (change YOUR_USER appropriately):
+- Create a new database user (change YOUR_USER appropriately):

 `createuser -P -s -e YOUR_USER`

 This will be followed by you needing to input your password.

-- create a new database table:
+- Create a new database table:

 `createdb -O YOUR_USER YOUR_DB_NAME`

 Change YOUR_USER and YOUR_DB_NAME appropriately.

-- finally:
+- Finally:

 `psql YOUR_DB_NAME -h YOUR_HOST YOUR_USER`

 This will allow you to connect to your database via your terminal.
 By default, YOUR_HOST should be 127.0.0.1:5432.

 You should now be able to build your database URI.
 This will be:

 `sqldbtype://username:pw@hostname:port/db_name`

-Replace sqldbtype with whichever db youre using (eg postgres, mysql, sqllite, etc) repeat for your username, password, hostname (localhost?), port (5432?), and db name.
+Replace sqldbtype with whichever db youre using (eg PostgreSQL, MySQL, SQLite, etc) repeat for your username, password, hostname (localhost?), port (5432?), and db name.

 ### Configuration